-The type of property insurance that covers private homes.
-This can include losses occurring to one's home, its contents, loss of its use, or loss of personal
+Home Insurance is a type of property coverage of your private home.
+This insurance coverage can include losses occurring to one's home, its contents, loss of its use, or loss of personal